 The opportunity to generate a return from the other Secondary Assets is always being considered by the Manager.
-The opportunity is not always focused on a material financial gain.
+The opportunity is not always focused on material financial gain.
 Sometimes the focus is on cost sharing, control of weeds (grass), and reciprocal rights (of access).
-The measure of the potential financial return must be after accounting for all of the costs, especially the indirect costs e.g. damage to trees or tracks and harvest roads.
+The measure of the potential financial return must be after accounting for all the costs, especially the indirect costs e.g. damage to trees or tracks and harvest roads.

-Investment Policies & Special Management Requirements Forestry Management Policy in the Plan
+Investment Policies & Special Management Requirements

+Policy in the Forest and Carbon Management Plan

 The forestry management policy is expressed in the Plan.
-The Plan is defined in the Governing Documents.

 The Plan may change to reflect change in forestry industry best practice, or the status of the trees.
-Any material change to the Plan requires a supporting report from the Forest Auditor and a special resolution of the Investors, if the required contributions will increase to any material extent.
+Any material change to the Plan requires a supporting report from the Forest Auditor and a special resolution of the Investors, if the required contributions from investors will increase to any material extent.